Brig. Gen. Erik H. Torring III - DVM 1989

 Brig.
-Gen. Erik H. Torring III, Fort Belvoir, Virginia, has been chosen by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association for the 2018 Alumni Recognition Award.
-It will be presented at the annual convention of the American Veterinary Medical Association (AVMA) in Denver, Colorado, on July 13.
+Gen. Erik H. Torring III, Fort Belvoir, Virginia, was chosen by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association for the 2018 Alumni Recognition Award.
+It was presented at the annual convention of the American Veterinary Medical Association (AVMA) in Denver, Colorado, on July 13, 2018.
 A veterinarian is selected each year for this award due to their outstanding careers that can inspire future alumni to go above and beyond.

 Brig.
 Gen. Torring received his bachelor’s degree in 1987 and a Doctor of Veterinary Medicine from K-State in 1989.
 He was commissioned through ROTC in the US Army Veterinary Corps upon receiving his DVM.
 Brig.
 Gen. Torring also earned a master’s in public health from the University of Oklahoma Health Science Center in 1994 and a master’s in strategic studies from the US Army War College in 2009.
 While he has had a very decorative career, Brig.
 Gen. Torring stays humbled and is thankful for his Wildcat roots.